nikolayg/nikgrozev-website/_posts/blog/2015-12-27-pandas-in-jupyter-quickstart-and-useful-snippets.md

 })
 ```

-We will reuse this data frame in some of the subsequent examples.
+We will reuse this data frame in some subsequent examples.

 <div id="previewing_data"/>